mathworks/matlab-parallel-awsbatch-plugin/README.md

 ## Technical Support

-If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).
+If you require assistance or have a request for additional features or capabilities, contact MathWorks Technical Support at [https://www.mathworks.com/support/contact_us.html](https://www.mathworks.com/support/contact_us.html).

-Copyright 2022 The MathWorks, Inc.
+Copyright 2022-2023 The MathWorks, Inc.